agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 * Added HTML 5 front-end validation to certain elements of the contact form and comments form.
 * Made various code improvements.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.6 =
 *released 05/26/15*

 * Increased minimum required WordPress version to 3.9.
 It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.2.2) for security and functionality.
 * Made various code improvements.
-* Improved some of the filters in the anti-spam algorithm.
+* Improved some of the filters in the antispam algorithm.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.5 =
 *released 05/18/15*